Event

 • Payment and data compliance: Managing payment card security (PCI-DSS) and upholding relevant data requirements in the locations you sell to, or integrating additional tools to manage this

-• Local entity creation: establishing local business entities to facilitate merchant accounts, tax registration, payment relationships, and so on.
+• Local entity creation: Establishing local business entities to facilitate merchant accounts, tax registration, payment relationships, and so on.
 Each one can take over two years and cost up to $2M per market to set up.

 • Currency conversion: handling the conversion of payments made in foreign currencies by international customers